[top]

 Abstract

-We analyze the extent of home location leakage via social media posts about current local weather.
-To quantify this risk, we develop a two-step location estimation method: (1) identifying user posts mentioning current local rain or snow, and (2) ranking locations by matching post timestamps against nationwide precipitation data.
-To train a post classifier for Step (1), we collect posts including the words ``rain'' or ``snow'' from users with known locations, and label them as follows: if there was no precipitation there, the post is not about the current weather; otherwise, it may or may not be about the current weather.
-We then train the classifier using a variant of Positive-Unlabeled learning.
-For Step (2), we design a probabilistic model of posting behavior to rank locations based on likelihood.
-Our experiment on X data demonstrates a non-negligible privacy vulnerability: our method successfully identified the home locations of 68\% of users with 20 posts about the current rain or snow.
+We analyze the risk of home location leakage via social media posts about current weather at the user's location.
+To quantify this risk, we develop a two-step location estimation method: (1) identifying posts mentioning current rain or snow at the user's location, and (2) ranking locations by matching the post timestamps against nationwide precipitation data.
+To train a post classifier for Step (1), we collect posts including the words "rain" or "snow" from users with known home locations, and automatically label them as follows: if there was no precipitation at the user's home location at the time of posting, the post is not about the current weather of the user's home location; otherwise, it may or may not be about it.
+Thus, the problem corresponds to Positive-Unlabeled learning under the Selected At Random (SAR) assumption with a known labeling mechanism, where the labeling probability depends on the precipitation rate at the user's location.
+For Step (2), to avoid bias towards areas with higher precipitation rates, we design a probabilistic model of users' posting behavior and rank locations based on likelihood that the observed set of posts were generated at each location.
+Our experiment on X data demonstrates a non-negligible privacy vulnerability: our method successfully identified the home locations of 68% of users with 20 posts about precipitation.

 Keywords